Changhong Zhao, Assistant Professor

 Develop a systematic

-framework for DERs to provide fast frequency response to the transmission
+framework for DERs to provide inertial and primary-frequency response to the

-network, under realistic nonlinear AC power flow models and voltage safety
+transmission network, under realistic nonlinear AC power flow models and safety

 limits of distribution networks.